acm-cui/website-cui2024/submit/papers.md

 menus:
   submit:
     text: Papers
-    title: Information about submitting to the Full Papers track at !!conference.short_name!! !!conference.year!!
+    title: Information about submitting to the Papers track at CUI !!conference.year!!
     weight: 0
     is_track: true
 ---